My mind is too busy to meditate….

 It’s a good idea to free yourself from the self-defeating thought, that if thoughts arise, you’re not good at meditating.

 As yoga practitioners, we discover the connection between the breath and our “state”—how calming the breath, calms the citta vrittis, the mental-emotional fluctuations, creating a quiet mind, and a more relaxed body.

 However, as we embrace a meditation practice, it’s helpful to remember that the essence of life is pulsation, movement, and our thoughts are pulsations of consciousness.
 It’s natural for thoughts to arise and subside, even when you’re meditating.

 As we cultivate detachment from thinking, we can take our attention from the content of thoughts to the nature of thoughts, seeing them as energy, as evanescent, impermanent arisings.
 We can become aware that thoughts are not necessarily true and notice the power they have to shape our reality if we believe them.

 With an understanding of what thoughts are made of, we can watch them arise and subside, rather than attach to them.
 We can relax into meditation.
-Eventually we become more aware of what’s beyond thoughts—Awareness.
+Eventually, we become more aware of what’s beyond thoughts—Awareness.

 It’s important not to judge yourself during or after meditating.
 Give yourself credit for having followed through on your intention to sit.

 Also know that cultivating dispassion is not the only way to work with thoughts.
 The Sufis, for example, recommend “drowning your thoughts in love.”

 What works for you in meditation depends on your temperament, your belief system, where you are in your practice, and other factors.

 I’m not “spiritual.”